arslanben/recon-websites/README.md

 ## from mylist.md

+# A list of websites you can use for CTFs, security and many other things.

 - [OSINT-Framework](https://osintframework.com/) available for any kind of information
 - [Have-i-been-pwned](https://haveibeenpwned.com/) if you think your email or phone number has been leaked, it can be used to check this.
 - [Builtwith](https://builtwith.com/) can be used to check if you are curious about which technologies the target website uses.